universedocs/Universe-Docs/README.md

 ### Document Item Document

 Stores document items in natural and hierarchial order so that user can understand its nature!
 Document item is nothing but a unique text or photo or video or etc., Each document item can be associated with image, video, animation, document, etc., While searching for it in the document the user can add either text or photo or video or animation or document of a document item.
-When document items are indexed using an efficient search alogrithm then it will be fast!
-The user can also import document items either in document or in document item document, from external source for example line of texts, set of images, CSV file, camera, etc., This document item document is opened when a user selects "Show Graph" from a document item in a document.
+The user can also import document items either in document or in document item document, from external source for example line of texts, set of images, CSV file, camera (image or video: use AI to recognize), speech (audio: use AI to recognise) etc., This document item document is opened when a user selects "Show Graph" from a document item in a document.
 For example "Trichy"!

 ![Document Item Document](https://github.com/universedocs/Universe-Docs/blob/53c91f103c1449a25ad3d7a596d794d1e404aa92/document%20item%20document.jpg)

 ### Document View and Document Item Search

 Each document of specific type is associated with several document item documents.
 Those document items can be searched!
+When document items are indexed using an efficient search alogrithm then it will be fast search!

 ![Document Item Search](https://github.com/universedocs/Universe-Docs/blob/53c91f103c1449a25ad3d7a596d794d1e404aa92/Document%20item%20search.jpg)